 Anxiety disorders, which can include generalized anxiety disorder (GAD), social anxiety disorder and panic disorder, may cause symptoms like:

 Most people experience some of the above symptoms from time to time.
 A qualified mental health counselor can help you determine if it is in fact the cause of this, or if there’s another contributing factor at play.

 Some people who suffer from acute anxiety may find medication helpful for getting severe episodes under control.
 In some cases, chronic anxiety may be treated with antidepressants.
 And some people may be able to make lifestyle adjustments or use treatment methods that don’t involve medication at all.

-Psychotherapy (also known as counseling our talk therapy) is also a highly effective approach to treating anxiety.
-Therapies like cognitive behavioral therapy (CBT) can help you understand what’s causing your anxiety and start to develop skills for managing it.
+Psychotherapy (also known as counseling our talk therapy) is also a highly effective approach to treatment.
+Therapies like cognitive behavioral therapy (CBT) can help you understand the cause causing and start to develop skills for managing it.

 Often, small changes to your lifestyle can make a noticeable difference in reducing your symptoms, coping with anxiety and preventing it from occurring as often.
 These might include:

 - Nutrition – It’s long been known that whole, nutrient-dense foods have a positive impact on mood, but modern research reveals increasing evidence of a strong link between your brain and gut health.

 - Fitness – Exercise boosts endorphins (feel-good chemicals in your brain), and doing it regularly can reduce your baseline stress level.

 - Sleep hygiene – How well-rested you are has a huge impact on how you feel.
 Getting regular, high-quality sleep is essential – talk to your therapist if anxiety is interfering with your sleep patterns.

 There is also a wide range of non-medication alternatives for treating anxiety, including mindfulness meditation, relaxation techniques, herbal supplements, and more.